| Click on map for yellow pages

 homes whenever appropriate.
 Clients who are eligible for this program, receive Medicaid coverage and special services specific

-Community Alternatives - They are designed to keep people as independent as possible in the community for
+to their needs, in the hopes of avoiding institutionalization.
+Home Health Care Services Community Alternatives - They are designed to keep people as independent as possible in the community for

 as long as possible.
 These services range from home chore services or assistance with activities of daily living (like eating,